KajetanWiacek/LyricsTranslator/README.md

 # Features
 - Find song lyrics by entering artist and song name
-- Translate lyrics to another language
+- Translate lyrics to other languages

 # Technologies